All God's Chillun Got Wings (play): Plot summary

 In scene two, both Jim and Ella are still in the apartment, but it is six months later.
 Jim is seen with law books stacked around him.
 Hattie enters the room with Jim and proceeds to ask him about Ella's condition, which has worsened.
 That leads his sister to suggest that he leave her because he is likely to get sick as well.
 It is revealed that she has developed mania and has sunk to calling Hattie derogatory words.
 Jim has in turn thrown Hattie out for trying to separate them.
 After Hattie is forced out, Ella enters with a knife in hand and asks Jim to be Uncle Jim and for her to be the little girl.
 As she is almost coaxed into bed, she calls Jim a nigger, and the scene ends with Jim in emotional agony.

 In scene three, it is six months later, and Ella appears even more sick than before and approaches the tribal mask with a deranged demeanor.
 Ella exposes her true feelings towards Jim taking the bar exam and Black people succeeding.
 Jim enters with a letter that held his results of the examination, which he failed.
-The play ends the revelations that Jim decided against retaking the exam and that Ella wants to go back to the time where she was referred to as "Painty Face" and Jim as "Crow."
+The play ends with the revelations that Jim decided against retaking the exam and that Ella wants to go back to the time where she was referred to as "Painty Face" and Jim as "Crow".

 Analysis of play

 The main conflict in the story is the racism of the time.
 Jim is seen being threatened by the White characters throughout the play.
 Hattie gets into fights with Ella, defending her race from Ella's attacks.
 Not only does the play cover the tensions between White and Black, but also the conflicts among those in each race.
 Joe gets into a fight with Jim because of Jim's drive for success.
 Joe sees this as Jim trying to get away from his life as an African American.
 Ella is berated by Shorty when he discovers that she is having a relationship with Jim.
-She is called a "Nigger-lover," and his tone changes from friendly to confrontational.
+She is called a "Nigger-lover", and his tone changes from friendly to confrontational.

-Critics have claimed that, not unlike his other plays, O’Neill lived for controversy, and instead of creating a social commentary, he was just feeding cultural stereotypes because of his ignorance to African-American culture.
+Critics have claimed that, not unlike his other plays, O'Neill lived for controversy, and instead of creating a social commentary, he was just feeding cultural stereotypes because of his ignorance to African-American culture.
 The play's opening playbill included a W. E. B. Du Bois excerpt.

-Other critics have mentioned that Ella and Jim are actually a depiction of Ella and James, O’Neill's parents.
+Other critics have mentioned that Ella and Jim are actually a depiction of Ella and James, O'Neill's parents.
 Because of the abusive relationship between Jim and Ella in the play, critics thought that it represented the relationship between his parents.